 In most cases, a first indecent exposure conviction subjects you to misdemeanor penalties like a few months in county jail and a fine.
 A second offense likely would rise to a felony and can lead to a state prison sentence.
 But perhaps worst of all, in some states any indecent exposure conviction subjects you to a lifetime duty to register as a register as a sex offender.
 This often makes plea bargaining for an alternative charge vital.

 Although it may not seem like a serious crime, a conviction for indecent exposure can follow you the rest of your life, especially if you have to register as a sex offender.
 Sometimes an indecent exposure charge might result from a prank gone bad.
 In any case, it's important to have a strong legal team in place to establish facts favorable to your case and, where necessary bargain for an alternative charge.
-You can reach out to a skilled criminal defense attorney today and receive a free review of your case.
+Contact an experienced criminal defense attorney near you today.